 ...most of them nude studies.
 As well as being works of personal devotion his images were a conscious attempt to market O’Keeffe, linking her sexuality and her art.
 She became seen as a liberated, modern woman — and a media personality.

-In the summer of 1924 she began painting beds of blue and purple petunias at the Stieglitz’s country house, the flowers filling the canvas entirely.
+In the summer of 1924 O’Keeffe began painting beds of blue and purple petunias at the Stieglitz’s country house, the flowers filling the canvas entirely.
 It led to her first large-scale flower painting, Petunia, No. 2 (1925).
 She also painted the New York skyline in works such as New York—Night (1926) and Radiator Bldg—Night, New York (1927), often from their marital home — the 13th floor of the Shelton Hotel at 49th and Lexington, where the couple lived for 12 years.

-It was there that she painted the view: wide open desert backed by the Cerro Pedernal mountain, as in Red Hills with Pedernal, White Clouds (1936).
-It became her favourite subject.
-‘It's my private mountain.
-It belongs to me.
+The view of the wide open desert backed by the Cerro Pedernal mountain, as in Red Hills with Pedernal, White Clouds (1936), became her favourite subject.
+‘It's my private mountain,’ she explained.
+‘It belongs to me.
 God told me if I painted it enough, I could have it.’

-O’Keeffe’s reputation continued to grow, and she painted arrangements of found rocks and bones superimposed on a desert background, as in Summer Days (1936), now in the Whitney Museum, New York.
-She was feted in retrospectives at the Art Institute of Chicago and MoMA, as well as in a catalogue of her work sponsored by the Whitney Museum.
+O’Keeffe’s reputation continued to grow, and she painted arrangements of rocks and bones superimposed on a desert background, as in Summer Days (1936), now in the Whitney Museum, New York, and other found objects, such as horns and feathers.